Top 10 safety tips for music festivals

 1. Party safe

 You can make the most of your music festival experience by partying safely.
 Keep tabs on how much alcohol you’re drinking and avoid binge drinking.
+Remember to eat meals and drink plenty of water.

 While illicit drugs may seem fun, they are also dangerous as you don’t know what’s in them or how they’ll affect you.
-Don’t mix alcohol and other drugs - you can’t know how they will react with each other and if they will make you sick.
+Don’t mix alcohol and other drugs — you can’t know how they will react with each other and if they will make you sick.
+If you or someone else had a bad reaction to drugs, you won't get in trouble for telling a medical professional what they've taken.

 2. Stay cool and hydrated